 Computational research and AI

-I have used AI for two years in a basic way for chat, reformats, and corrections.
-Previously working in a corporate environment, I was very anxious about the scope of the context and correctness.
-The pinnacle of my AI usage was utilizing most functionality of the CodeCompanion plugin for Neovim, except agents.
+For two years I used AI in a basic way—for chat, reformats, and corrections.
+When working in a corporate environment, I was anxious about sharing unwanted context and responsibility for correctness.
+The peak of my AI usage was taking advantage of most of CodeCompanion’s functionality for Neovim, except agents.

 A turning point came with the release of Claude Opus 4.5.
-I got into agentic workflows and started offloading more and more tasks to Claude without direct interaction with the code — just guidance and specifications.
-The results are surprisingly good.
-My first wow moment was vibe-coding an app to manage and time-track my weekly tasks in Swift just from a screenshot of my wife’s Excel table.
-It works well even though I have never looked at the code or programmed in Swift.
-It seems like in the near future everybody will be able to define an app they need and let the AI build it, like playing a song on a jukebox.
+I began experimenting with agentic workflows and got used to offloading tasks to Claude using only guidance and specifications, without touching the code directly.
+The results were surprisingly good.
+My first “wow” moment was vibe-coding a Swift app to manage and time-track my weekly tasks—generated entirely from a screenshot of my wife’s Excel table.
+I have never programmed in Swift and have never looked at the generated code, yet the app works perfectly.
+It feels like we are approaching a world where anyone can define the app they need and let the AI build it, like selecting a song on a jukebox.

 Computational research plugin